tsackton/taelgar/Things/Ships/Vindristjarna.md

 [[Amil]] (he/him).
 A joyful and upbeat Dunmari monk of the Order of the Awakened Soul, who trained with Pava and Avaras in the [[Garamjala Desert]] before leaving to help record the stories of the ordinary people of the world.
 Helps Kenzo with the Wall of Stories (Trophy room).

-[[Kethra|Kethra Silverspark]] (unknown).
+[[Kethra|Kethra Silverspark]].
 A dwarven smith and adventurer, drawn in by stories of Riswynn's fame, who never really fit in Tharn Todor after being freed from Morkalan.

 [[Nuzkar]] and [[Aygul]], orcs and twin sisters.

-(not yet introduced)
 [[Egnir|Égnir]] (he/him, AY-nyeer).
 A quiet and meditative young elven man, a gardener and a musician, seeking to experience the world in his own quiet way.
 Helps Kenzo and Delwath with the courtyard, gardens, and greenhouses.

-[[Jotha]] (she/her, yo-TAG).
+[[Jotha]] (she/her, yo-TAH).
 A Deno'qai warrior and Godcaller lost to the shadow realms, and now presumably wandering Taelgar somewhere.

-UNNAMED (unknown).
-Mapmaker

-UNNAMED (unknown).
-A halfling storyteller.

-[[Kecha]] (unknown).
-A kenku scout.
 ## Magic

-In addition to the phasing stone, Vindristjarna is equipped with the following magic.
+In addition to the [[Phasing Stones|Phasing Stone]], Vindristjarna is equipped with the following magic.
 ### Pitcher of Purity
 A silver water pitcher, kept in the kitchens.
 Any non-magical liquid poured into the pitcher is purified, removing any poison or disease and turning the liquid into pure drinking water. [[Session 86 (DuFr)|Recovered from the Edge of Echoes]].
 Drankorian make.
 ### Cleansing Stone